microsoft/ODBC-Specification/ODBC 4.0.md

     2. The application optionally retrieves the data using SQLGetData or a nested handle, as appropriate.

-    3. If rowset size = 1, the application can optionally call SQLBindCol (or equivalent) to bind the column for subsequent calls to SQLFetch/SQLFetchScroll.
+    3. If rowset size = 1, the application can optionally bind the column for subsequent calls to SQLFetch/SQLFetchScroll.

     3. Application calls SQLNextColumn to continue fetching the current row.

 Once discovered, dynamic columns can be bound like any other column.
 If a bound dynamic column does not exist for a row, the driver sets its `str_len_or_indicator_ptr` to `SQL_DATA_UNAVAILABLE`.
 If `str_len_or_indicator_ptr` is null for such a bound dynamic column that doesn't exist for the current row, SQLFetch, SQLFetchScroll, or SQLNextColumn returns an error (22002, Indicator variable required but not supplied).

-If the driver returns `SQL_DATA_AVAILABLE`, the application must not assume that any bound columns have been populated, regardless of their ordinal, or that any diagnostic information associated with the fetch has been populated, until the entire fetch operation completes with SQL_SUCCESS or SQL_SUCCESS_WITH_INFO.
+If the driver returns `SQL_DATA_AVAILABLE`, the application must not assume that any bound columns have been populated, regardless of their ordinal, or that any diagnostic information associated with the fetch has been populated, until the entire fetch operation completes with `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO`, or `SQL_ERROR`.

 ### 3.9.5 Write Extensions for Dynamic Columns